xferaxx/movies/Readme.md

 create a Dictionary where you want: you can use mkdir

-cd to the Dictionary you maked
+cd to the New Dictionary you created

 git clone https://github.com/xferaxx/movies